 The program is designed to help trainees, known as IMPACT Fellows, to sharpen their career focus, explore alternative career paths, and develop their skills at articulating their work for diverse audiences.
 Meeting weekly, Fellows work in groups and 1:1 sessions with mentors.
 Upon completing the program, trainees will have obtained first-hand experiences exploring important personal and professional challenges that otherwise may take years to encounter, and greater confidence to make strategic decisions about their future.

 IMPACT trainees come from a wide range of research programs in chemistry, biological engineering, mechanical engineering, chemical engineering, brain research, materials science, and other areas.
-The first cohort included 12 trainees, and the expanded program includes 23 in the first half of 2016, and another cohort of 24 will be recruited for a fall term.
+The program enrolls approximately 20 Fellows per semester.

 Faculty mentors in IMPACT represent a similar diversity of institutions and expertise.
 They represent MIT, Beth Israel, Harvard Medical School, MGH, BioVentures Investors, Brigham and Women’s Hospital, Syros Pharmaceuticals, Concert Pharmaceuticals, PDS, and others.
 The 28 mentors have expertise ranging from basic science to engineering, product development, and technology commercialization.